 OMM Trailfire Vest

 A great option for shorter trail races or for anyone who might want the security of carrying essentials during a city marathon, it features five stretch mesh pockets, with four smaller ones on the front and one large dump pouch on the back.
-The front pockets comfortably accommodates three or four gels, while the back will take a hydration bladder.
+The front pockets comfortably accommodate three or four gels, while the back will take a hydration bladder.

-When it comes to hydration, the front mesh pockets are designed to take two 500ml soft flasks while the back pouch happily handles a 3 litre pouch, with a slot to thread your hydration tube and bite valve through to the front.
+When it comes to hydration, the front mesh pockets are designed to take two 500ml soft flasks while the back pouch happily handles a 3-liter pouch, with a slot to thread your hydration tube and bite valve through to the front.

 There are adjustable cables on the chest and to the side of the vest that mean you can cinch the vest in to create a snug fit with very little movement.

 Like the majority of vests on this list, the Duro 6 is designed to carry all of the essential kit you may need for trail running.
 At 6 liters, and with some smart packing, that's more than enough space to cover your safety items, a couple of spare pieces of clothing and ample fuel for most long-distance efforts.